 6) A Healthy Return on Equity (ROE).

 ROE is net income divided by shareholders equity.
 It is expressed in percentage.
 It is a measure of how management effectively uses company’s assets to create profits.
 An ideal ROE is equal or better than its peer group.
 Ideally, I am partnering companies with ROE of 7% or greater.
+This is Warren Buffett favorite stock fundamental criteria.

 7) Stable Payout Ratio.